SachinRammoorthy/wiki-explorer/README.md

 * [Additional Learning](#learning)

 ## <a id="desc"></a> What is Wikipedia Explorer?
 This project provides a simple client  for searching for Wikipedia articles using the Wikipedia API.
+The project is coded using javascript at its core to maintain simplicity.